Statistical Inference for H\"usler-Reiss Graphical Models Through Matrix Completions: Extremal graphical models

 \subsection{Multivariate generalized Pareto distributions}

 Multivariate extreme value theory studies the tail behavior of a random vector $X = \vecDots{X}{1}{d}$.
-A first summary of the extremal dependence structure of the bivariate margins for $i,j \in \{1,\dots, d\}$ is the extremal correlation $\chi_{ij} \in [0,1]$, defined as
+A first summary of the extremal dependence structure of the bivariate margins for $i,j \in V := \{1,\dots, d\}$ is the extremal correlation

-whenever the limit exists and where $F_i$ is the distribution function of $X_i$.
+defined whenever the limit exists and where $F_i$ is the distribution function of $X_i$.
 When $\chi_{ij} > 0$ we say that $X_i$ and $X_j$ are asymptotically dependent, and when $\chi_{ij} = 0$ we speak of asymptotic independence.
 In the former case, there are two different, but closely related approaches for modelling extremal dependence: through component-wise maxima of independent copies of $X$ leading to max-stable distributions \citep{deHaan1977}; and through threshold exceedances of $X$ resulting in multivariate generalized Pareto distributions \citep{rootzen2006}.
 Here, we concentrate on the threshold exceedance approach since it is well-suited for graphical modelling \citep{engelke2020, segers2020}.
-For statistical models for asymptotic independence, we refer to \cite{heffernan2004}, for instance, and to \cite{papastathopoulos2017} in the context of extremes of Markov chains.
+For statistical models for asymptotic independence, we refer to \cite{heffernan2004}, for instance, and to \cite{papastathopoulos2017} in the context of extremes of Markov chains as well as \cite{casey2023decomposable} for extremes in decomposable graphical models.